lilrachel1985/lilrachel1985/README.md

 Hi 👋 My name is Rachel
 =======================

-Data Analyst | Data Analytics Trainer and Researcher
+Educator | Data Science Researcher | Virtual Speaker
 ----------------------------------------------------

 My main focus of research is healthcare.
 I have published 6 papers, collaborated on 1 patent in Blockchain and also co-authored 2 book chapters.
 I have 4+ years of teaching experience and 8+ years of research.
 I have taught more than 300+ students and mentored 20+ students.